htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     CONDOR_IDS = 1234.1234.
-If this pair is not specified in either the configuration file or in the environment, and the HTCondor daemons are spawned as root, then HTCondor will search for a condor user on the system, and run as that user’s UID and GID.
-See section \ `3.8.13 <Security.html#x36-2960003.8.13>`__ on UIDs in HTCondor for more details.
+If this pair is not specified in either the configuration file or in the environment, and the HTCondor daemons are spawned as root, then HTCondor will search for a condor user on the system, and run as that user's UID and GID.
+See :ref:`admin-manual/security:user accounts in htcondor on unix platforms` on UIDs in HTCondor for more details.

 ``CONDOR_ADMIN`` :index:`CONDOR_ADMIN`
     The email address that HTCondor will send mail to if something goes wrong in the pool.
-For example, if a daemon crashes, the *condor_master* can send an obituary to this address with the last few lines of that daemon’s log file and a brief message that describes what signal or exit status that daemon exited with.
+For example, if a daemon crashes, the *condor_master* can send an obituary to this address with the last few lines of that daemon's log file and a brief message that describes what signal or exit status that daemon exited with.
 The default value is root@\ ``$(FULL_HOSTNAME)``.